What Products and Services are Subject to Sales Tax?

 The U.S. doesn't have an indirect tax (like a VAT tax) on which taxes are imposed at all stages of the production process.
 If your business produces products, component parts for resale, or if you buy materials that you make into products for resale, you may not have to pay sales tax on these purchases.

 You may be able to get a sales tax certificate or a seller's certificate (same thing) which exempts your business from sales tax for purchases that will be turned into products for resale.
 The sales tax certificate doesn't apply to products that you buy for use within your company, like copy paper and office equipment.
 It also has nothing to do with sales taxes you collect from customers.
-You can apply for this sales tax certificate through your state taxing authority.

 How To Find Out What's Taxable in Your State

 The Federation of Tax Authorities (FTA) has a list of all state revenue departments and state taxing authorities.
+They also have a list of state sales tax rates, including food and drug exemptions.